mpia3/Contrast-Sequential-Pattern-Mining/README.md

 For more details about clingo see: https://potassco.org/clingo/

 ## Datasets
-The datasets used are present at the following address: https://dtai.cs.kuleuven.be/CP4IM/cpsm/datasets.html
+The iPRG and UNIX datasets used are present at the following address: https://dtai.cs.kuleuven.be/CP4IM/cpsm/datasets.html

 ## Example
-From the command line, move to folder contrast_sequential_mining and then type: "clingo instance.lp params.lp frequent_patters.lp contrast_patterns.lp output.lp -n0".
+From the command line, move to folder contrast_sequential_mining and then type: "clingo instance.lp sequential_patters.lp contrast_patterns.lp output.lp -n0".
 Output will be something like that:

 "clingo version 5.4.0
  Reading from istance.lp ...